DheerajKN/Image-Processing-Project/README.md

 * Then implement the main file in the system and run the code

 ### Advantages of Using the System
-Daily day used Camera Image Sensor could be damaged or Hamphered due to any reason thus resulting in Noisy Images.
+Ever wonder why the images you capture on your Phone or DSLR's get Noisy Images even when you used tripod or used other safety precautions.
+It's not your fault but it might be the defect or aging of Semi-Conductor material or disturbances in the Environment that creates such images.
 Thus Noise Removal Algorithms could come in handy.
 So in that scenario, there isn't any particular Algorithm that could be implemented in any Noisy Case.
 So our System would automatically detect which Algorithm gives the best result and applies that Algorithm on the Image thus producing better Quality Images on the Go.

 ### Contributors: